ACCESS-NRI/access-nri-intake-catalog/docs/contributing/code.rst

 =================

-Documentation of the code that supports the ACCESS-NRI catalog and how it fits together can be found in the :ref:`reference` section.
+Documentation of the code that supports the ACCESS-NRI catalog and how it fits together can be found in the :ref:`management` section.
 Contributions to code are welcome.

 If you'd like to contribute code, please start by opening an issue `here <https://github.com/ACCESS-NRI/access-nri-intake-catalog/issues/new/choose>`_ describing what you would like